Code-Institute-Submissions/rupaulquiz/README.md

 * The question index count - this allows users to see how they are progressing through the quiz, by increasing the count with input from a hidden field when the user submitted an answer.
 * The question attempts count - this shows a user how many times they have attempted a question, so they know how many attempts they have left.
 This was also achieved by increasing the count with a hidden field when the user submitted a question, but by using an 'if' statement, I limited the attempts at each question to 3.
 * Score cards - these are customised depending on how many points the user has achieved, and are implemented using an 'if' statement that takes the players score and returns the corresponding score card.
+* Use of CSS3 Media queries - to make the app responsive to different screen sizes.

 ### Deployment: ###